henning-roos/team-learning-go/README.md

 - Add error handling when reading JSON file
 - Write the rules of the game
 - Improve useability
- - Number the questions
- - Tell the user the correct answer if wrong
- - Result is true is bad
  - configure amount of questions
  - Better end summary
 - Enable so that you can use multiple packages